ph4ntonn/Stowaway/README_EN.md

   Meaning：

-  admin  It means Stowaway is started as admin mode

   -l     It means Stowaway is listening on port 9999 and waiting for incoming connection

   -s     It means Stowaway has used 123 as the encrypt key during the communication